-Reductions are made to dental rate and service enhancements that were added in the 2007 session, for both adults and children in the areas of Access to Baby and Child Dentistry (ABCD), orthodontics, and endodontics.
+Reductions are made to dental enhancements that were added in the 2007 legislative session, for both adults and children, with the least impact on preventative care.
 This reduction is anticipated to curb the rapid growth in dental expenditures, which have increased by over 46 percent from fiscal year 2007 through fiscal year 2009.
 Dental services are not to be reduced beyond the levels provided in the 2005-07 biennium.